ysbecca/py-wsi/README.md

 Please feel free to submit any issues to the GitHub repository and I will provide help as I am able to.
 While suggestions for extra/additional functionality will not be immediately considered, **pull requests are welcome.**

+If you use py-wsi in any published work, please credit Rebecca Stone.

 1.0 Current version (py-wsi 2.0): HDF5 and saving patches to disk
 ---------------------------------------------------------